isomerpages/nparks-naturekakis/_nature-kakis-network/Capacity Building.md

 			<p align="justify">The diagram below illustrates the overall timeline and framework to help train Nature Kakis in both theoretical and practical skills to aid in their programmes.</p>
 			<img src="/images/timelinenkind.png">
 			<p align="justify">* <em>The framework above serves as a guide; actual schedule of topics may vary yearly.</em></p>
 			<p align="justify">This programme series is designed to give Nature Kakis a launchpad into the work that NParks does and the role that Nature Kakis can play with regards to selected Nature Kakis programmes.
 Depending on the topic, the sessions could include hands-on interactive elements to help Nature Kakis internalise the content and advice shared by the speakers.
 The programmes will be scheduled quarterly with each catering to a different topic.
-Nature Kakis are encouraged to attend this programmes to learn more about new topics, gain deeper insight into NParks programmes, and ask any questions they might have to our esteemed speakers.</p>
+Nature Kakis are encouraged to attend these programmes to learn more about new topics, gain deeper insight into NParks programmes, and ask any questions they might have to our esteemed speakers.</p>
 	</div></li>
 	<li><input type="checkbox" id="accordion2">
 		<label for="accordion2"><h5>Topic specific training sessions</h5></label><div>